codahale/veil-go/README.md

 Full details and documentation for all the Veil protocols can be found in the [`pkg/veil/internal`](https://github.com/codahale/veil/tree/main/pkg/veil/internal) directory.

-#### `veil.kem`
+#### `veil.hpke`

-`veil.kem` implements an authenticated `C(1e, 2s, ECC DH)` key encapsulation mechanism over ristretto255.
+`veil.hpke` implements an authenticated `C(1e, 2s, ECC DH)` hybrid public key encryption system with ristretto255 and STROBE.
 It provides authentication, sender forward security (i.e. if the sender's private key is compromised, the messages they sent remain confidential), as well as the novel property of sending no values in cleartext: the ephemeral public key is encrypted with the static shared secret before sending.

 #### `veil.mres`

-`veil.mres` implements multi-recipient encryption system using `veil.kem`.
-Messages are encrypted with a random DEK, and copies of the DEK and a MAC of the ciphertext are encrypted in footers with `veil.kem`.
+`veil.mres` implements the multi-recipient encryption system for encrypted Veil messages.
+Messages are encrypted with a random DEK, and copies of the DEK and a MAC of the ciphertext are encrypted in footers with `veil.hpke`.
 Random padding can be prepended to the footers to obscure the actual message length, and a `veil.schnorr` signature keyed with the DEK of the encrypted footers is appended to the end.

 To decrypt, readers seek backwards in the ciphertext, looking for a decryptable footer.
 Having found one, they then seek to the beginning of the ciphertext, decrypt it, verify the encrypted MAC, hash